9 Sources

 Copy Link

-SK Hynix, South Korea's leading memory chipmaker and a crucial supplier to Nvidia, delivered unprecedented financial results for the third quarter, posting a record operating profit of 11.4 trillion won ($8 billion)
+SK Hynix, South Korea's leading memory chipmaker and a critical supplier to Nvidia, delivered unprecedented financial results for the third quarter, showcasing the transformative impact of artificial intelligence on the semiconductor industry.
+The company reported an operating profit of ₩11.4 trillion ($8 billion), representing a remarkable 62% year-over-year increase and setting a new company record

 1